 Successful promotion is not based on longevity.
 It is based on merit as described above.
-Usually a request for promotion prior to five years since the last promotion is considered an accelerated promotion by the DPC.
-The dossier, including the Chair's letter should clearly explain why there is a request for an accelerated promotion.
+Usually request for promotion prior to five years since the last promotion is considered an accelerated promotion by the DPC.
+The dossier, including the Chair's letter, should clearly explain why there is a request for an accelerated promotion.

 Some candidates may achieve promotion based on excellence in scholarship (research and/or CPA) alone or teaching alone, sustained over many years.
-This is uncommon in the University as a whole, but occurs occasionally in the Faculty of Medicine because of the centrality of clinician-teachers to our educational mission.
+This is uncommon in the University as a whole but occurs occasionally in the Temerty Faculty of Medicine because of the centrality of clinician-teachers to our educational mission.
 Promotion based on one criterion anticipates sustained performance and will be necessarily slower than promotion based on combined criteria.
 Although the length of time is not specified, recent Decanal Promotion Committees view the term 'sustained' as it applies to promotion based on one criterion, to normally mean at least ten years.
+Teaching activities with sustained excellence over a period of eight or nine years will be considered but should include a strong case being made for going forward prior to ten years, with a well-positioned rationale in the Chair's letter.
+For this platform, the promotion dossier is not required to include documentation for Research, Creative Professional Activity nor Administrative Service.
+Documentation should focus on a strong teaching dossier, with philosophy, etc., and evidence of sustained excellence in teaching and impact, and include teaching awards, testimonials, and may include a teaching observation report.